Alaska Department of Fish and Game

 When deer hunting season opens in Alaska this August, hunters will no longer be able to use any scent attractants that contain deer or elk urine.

 Hunters sometimes use urine-based scents to attract deer or to mask human scent.
 It is sold in hunting supply stores and through on-line catalogues.
 Most contain urine from domestic deer, often does in estrus.
-Deer and elk urine is possible route into Alaska for chronic wasting disease (CWD), a degenerative, fatal illness that ...
+Deer and elk urine is possible route into Alaska for chronic wasting disease (CWD), a degenerative, fatal illness that affects deer, ...
 Scent Banned Article Continued

 A Humble Fish Story in Which Old Halvorsen and a